graded-cs-resources/lesson04_consolidating/Readme.md

 ## Doing your assignment
 You have been assigned four required programming assignments.
 You can find the assignments in the folder called `problems`.
 The file names are `p1.ts`, `p2.ts`, `p3.ts`, and `p4.ts`, plus the OPTIONAL `p5.ts`.

-They increase in difficulty (at least I think they do).
+The problems increase in difficulty (at least I think they do).
 Here are some guidelines for my CURRENT thinking on grading this (this is always subject to change as I more fully understand the descriptors and assignment):

 * To earn a 4, you will need to have made a solid attempt with at least partial success on all four required problems.
 Otherwise, the language of a 3 or lower will likely apply.
 * To earn a 5, all four assigned problems need to function as intended.
 These problems are designed to test proficiency, and a 5 demonstrates proficiency.